tanupreet21/EmployeeManagementSystem/Readme.md

-### COMP 3123 - ASSIGNMENT 2

-Full Stack development
+#### Employee management system
+### This app demonstrates full stack development using Nodejs, Expressjs, React and MongoDb.
+The app provides CRUD functionality along with search endpoint and profile picture upload feature.
+It also uses JWT for authentication/authorisation.

 ## Technologies used
-React, Express, Nodejs, MongoDB, Material UI, Docker
+React, Express, Nodejs, Rest APIs, MongoDB, Material UI, Docker, JWT, bcrypt

-## Goal of assignment
-Learn full stack development.
-It's basically a CRUD app with search endpoint and profile picture upload feature.